 - Be sure students know they can and should ask for assistance at the Reference Desk, Circulation and Reserve Desks, and Archives Office.
-Reference questions can be asked at the Reference Desk in person or by phone (333-7149), or submitted online to the Ask A Librarian email reference service.
+Reference questions can be asked at the Reference Desk in person or by phone (333-7149), through Live Chat, or submitted online to the Ask A Librarian email reference service.

 - Many books on the same topics get checked out.
 Encourage your students to check out books as early as possible, especially if they are researching "hot topics" such as abortion, gun control, welfare, genetic engineering, and violence in the media.

 - The Internet at large is not the same as "Internet-based resources".
 In other words, GALILEO databases such as MLA Bibliography,ABI/Inform, and Lexis-Nexis are not the Internet.

 - Some students are told not use "the Internet" for their research and, therefore, think that they cannot use GALILEO databases and other subscription databases.

 - Articles contained in full-text databases are identical to the contents of many of our print materials, and are paid for by Library and University System subscriptions.